 Being a green shopper means buying less and only what you need.
 Concentrate on used or recycled items, use reusable bags and be practical.
 For example, instead of buying a desktop computer opt for a laptop that uses less electricity.

 Also, pay attention to the companies whose products you are buying.
 Do some research online and see who uses environmentally responsible production and sustainable materials.
-This applies to all products from makeup to kitchen appliances.
+This applies to all products from makeup’s reusable facial pads to kitchen appliances such as cloth towels.
 This may seem like a small contribution to reducing your carbon footprint but it’s significant on the larger scale of things.

 8. Respect the 5 Rs